Tyrella: Sand Dune Conservation

 The sand dunes at Tyrella Beach have experienced erosion due to weather conditions and high visitor numbers.
 In response, a conservation project was initiated to stabilise the dunes.
 Measures include restricting access to vulnerable areas and replanting native grasses with deep root systems that help bind the sand.
 These grasses, cultivated from local seed sources, are adapted to the coastal environment and play a key role in dune preservation.
 The project is supported by volunteers and aims to ensure the long-term stability of the dune system and surrounding landscape.

 Nearby Landmarks

 Close to the beach is Tyrella House, a historic estate featuring architectural styles ranging from Regency to Art Deco.
 The property includes a private beach, a polo ground, and an equestrian centre.
 The estate hosts polo tournaments and is surrounded by beech trees, offering views of Dundrum Bay and the surrounding countryside.

-The ancient parish church was located near Tyrella House, on the site now occopied by the 19th century Church of Ireland.
+The ancient parish church was located near Tyrella House, on the site now occupied by the 19th century Church of Ireland.
 It was named 'Tigh Riala (The house of Riail) after its founder, an early christian saint who lived sometime before the 6th century.